powerboat9/bombadillo/README.md

 ### Documentation

-Bombadillo has documentation available in four places currently.
-The first is the [Bombadillo homepage](https://rawtext.club/~sloum/bombadillo.html#docs), which has lots of information about the program, links to places around Gopher, and documentation of the commands and configuration options.

-Secondly, and possibly more importantly, documentation is available via Gopher from within Bombadillo.
-When a user launches Bombadillo for the first time, their `homeurl` is set to the help file.
-As such they will have access to all of the key bindings, commands, and configuration from the first run.
-A user can also type `:?` or `:help` at any time to return to the documentation.
-Remember that Bombadillo uses vim-like key bindings, so scroll with `j` and `k` to view the docs file.

-Thirdly, this repo contains a file `bombadillo-info`.
-This is a duplicate of the help file that is hosted over gopher mentioned above.
-Per user request it has been added to the repo so that pull requests can be created with updates to the documentation.

-Lastly, but perhaps most importantly, a manpage is now included in the repo as `bombadillo.1`.
-Current efforts are underway to automate the install of both bombadillo and this manpgage.
+Bombadillo's primary documentation can be found in the man entry that installs with Bombadillo.
+To access it run `man bombadillo` after first installing Bombadillo.
+If for some reason that does not work, the document can be accessed directly from the source folder with `man ./bombadillo.1`.

+In addition to the man page, users can get information on Bombadillo on the web @ [http://bombadillo.colorfield.space](http://bombadillo.colorfield.space).
+Running the command `help` inside Bombadillo will navigate a user to the gopher server hosted at [bombadillo.colorfield.space](gopher://bombadillo.colorfield.space), specifically the user guide.

 ## Contributing

-Bombadillo development is largely handled by Sloum, with help from jboverf, asdf, and some community input.
+Bombadillo development is largely handled by Sloum, with help from asdf, jboverf, and some community input.
 If you would like to get involved, please reach out or submit an issue.
 At present the developers use the tildegit issues system to discuss new features, track bugs, and communicate with users about hopes and/or issues for/with the software.
 If you have forked and would like to make a pull request, please make the pull request into `develop` where it will be reviewed by one of the maintainers.
 That said, a heads up or comment/issue somewhere is advised.
+While input is always welcome, not all requests will be granted.
+That said, we do our best to make Bombadillo a useful piece of software for its users and in general want to help you out.

 ## License

-This project is licensed under the GNU GPL version 3- see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL version 3.
+See the [LICENSE](LICENSE) file for details.

 ## Releases